 Investigating the Links between BV and Vitamin D

 Researchers supported by the NICHD Pregnancy and Perinatology Branch (PPB) are exploring the idea that vitamin D deficiency is a significant risk factor for development of BV in healthy adult women.
 A link between vitamin D deficiency and increased risk of BV might help to explain racial disparities in the prevalence of BV.
 Identifying risk factors for BV that potentially could be modified may provide an opportunity to reduce its prevalence and associated morbidities.
 (Source: NIH RePORTER, 1K23HD065844-01A1)

 This joint U.S.-India study, also supported by the PPB, investigated risk factors for BV among reproductive age women in Mysore, India, and sought to identify and to characterize Lactobacillus and Lactobacillus phages among this population.
 This study, the first of its kind ever to be conducted in India, will lay the foundation to test the hypothesis that bacteriophage might be responsible for causing BV.
 (Source: NIH RePORTER, 5R03HD055117-02)

-Effects of Aspirin in Gestation & Reproduction (EAGeR) Study
+Effects of Aspirin in Gestation and Reproduction (EAGeR) Study

-Oral & Vaginal Microbes, Human Genotype, & Preterm Birth
+Oral & Vaginal Microbes, Human Genotype, and Preterm Birth

 This project, which is supported by the NICHD PPB, aims to understand the role of microbes in the vaginal and oral cavities in triggering preterm birth and how this role may be modified by human genotype and known behavioral risk factors.
 Investigators will explore the joint effects of vaginal and oral microbes on preterm birth.
 (Source: NIH RePORTER, 5R01HD038098-07)